Quick Reference Guide to Common Google SERP Features

 A library catalog organizes categories much like a Google search engine results page.

 The Google search engine results page (SERP) is ever-evolving.
-Not only does Google aim to improve the SERP with new features each year, but also every search query presents a new SERP with varying features to rank for.
+Not only does Google aim to improve the SERP with new features each year, but every search query presents a new SERP with varying features to rank for.

 So getting to know the most common SERP features is a good starting point on your journey for optimizing for them.